Please enter your email address to receive your personal one-time use unique coupon code - $100 off $1000:

 The grade’s just a starting point, though.
 You want to review each diamond individually.
 Look at the diamond with high-quality imagery and review the specs on the certificate.

 For round diamonds, to maximize brilliance, keep the depth percentage below 62.5% and the table percentage below 59%.
-Here’s an example of a beautifully cut round diamond.
+Here’s an example of a beautifully cut round diamond from James Allen.
 The table, facets and proportions are cut to maximize brilliance—giving it its signature sparkle.

 For fancy shapes, like the pear or marquise, it’s usually more difficult to determine if the diamond is well-cut.
 Besides looking closely at the stone, enlist the help of an expert.
 We’ll review the diamond for you and let you know if the diamond is well-cut.